BradleyCanty/DIY-21700-Battery-System/README.md

 2) the vehicle adapter
 3) the charger

 Each component is sized according to the chosen battery configuration.
-Possible battery configurations are:
+Possible battery configurations range from 6 to 12 cells in series, and 3 to 6 cells in parallel.
+Spelled out, these configurations are:
 * Six in series:
     - Three in parallel (21700_6s3p)
     - Four in parallel (21700_6s4p)